Audio Tracks and Clips

 Here we see two mono tracks with multiple clips in each track.

-After selecting "Make Stereo Track" from the Track Drop-Down Menu in the upper track, we get this.
+After selecting "Make Stereo Track" from the Audio Track Dropdown Menu in the upper track, we get this.

 Here we have positioned the Time Shift pointer over the first clip in the left channel of the stereo track.